EleftheriaBatsou/100-days-of-code/log.md

 **Today's Progress**: Hover over everything and watch the effect!
 The text and the links are highlighted in a beautiful way!

 **Thoughts:** I learn about highlighting effect with css and javascript.
 This project was inspired by: https://javascript30.com

 **Link to work:**Follow alogn links [Codepen](http://codepen.io/EleftheriaBatsou/full/zNdLjM/) [Github](https://eleftheriabatsou.github.io/follow-alogn-links/)

+### Day 30: Jenuary 29, 2017 (Speech Synthesis)

+**Today's Progress**: Select voice, rate and pitch.
+You can listen to everything you type in the box.

+**Thoughts:** Some voices can be a little slow as loading takes some time.
+In safari there are propably more options in voice rather than chrome.
+I think this project can be very useful.
+I remember doing something similiar in python for my diploma thesis.
+This project was inspired by: https://javascript30.com

+**Link to work:**Speech Synthesis [Codepen](https://eleftheriabatsou.github.io/speech-synthesis/) [Github](https://eleftheriabatsou.github.io/speech-synthesis/)